chenzhuoyu/TTL-RISC-V/README.md

 ## Future Design Goals (maybe)

+* Deeper pipelines.
+* Superscalar?
+Maybe?
-* Out-of-order, I havn't figured out how to implement it yet :(
+* Out-of-order, but I havn't figured out how to implement it yet :(